Gerald Caplan: Broadcasting

 In 1985, Caplan was co-chair of the Task Force on Canadian Broadcasting Policy by then-Prime Minister Brian Mulroney.
 For many years he remained vocal in defence of public broadcasting, some of it with the lobby group Friends of Canadian Broadcasting.

 Media

 He worked as a political columnist for the Toronto Star from the mid-1980s for a number of years, and was often on television and radio as a political pundit supporting the NDP.
 He was a member of the long-running Thursday morning Pundits' Panel on CTV Television's morning program, Canada AM.
-Following the 1988 federal election, he co-authored Election: the issues, the strategies, the aftermath with Liberal strategiest Michael Kirby and Tory strategist Hugh Segal.
+Following the 1988 federal election, he co-authored Election: the issues, the strategies, the aftermath with Liberal strategist Michael Kirby and Tory strategist Hugh Segal.

 Caplan contributed opinion pieces to various Canadian newspapers including The Star and The Globe and Mail until 2018.
 Also, he was a regular panelist on CBC News Network's Power & Politics in the 2010s.